WayScience/waysciencelab.com/_posts/2022-10-31-segmentation.md

 Now, let's talk about some positives!

-The one thing I really liked about this plugin is that it has a parameter called `Supply nuclei image as well?'.
+The one thing I really liked about this plugin is that it has a parameter called `Supply nuclei image as well?`.
 As I stated in the Cellpose portion of this blog, you can only load one image at a time in the Cellpose GUI, so there is no way for it to be able to reference the nuclei channel.
 But using the Cellpose plugin, the module comes with the innate ability from CellProfiler to use the nuclei channel that has already been loaded to use as the base for segmenting other objects within cells.
 This is such a nice feature to have to avoid the extra step of needing composite images.